Hedgehawk11/buzzers/README.md

 I ~~might~~ probably will add a snark mode in the future, until then, you yourself, yes you, must bring the snark

 ### What's coming?
-Better UI, roadkill, and more round types.
+Better UI, roadkill, fibbage mode, and more round types.

 ### How do you decide what to add?
 Whatever I decide to add, gets added, if there is a second branch, usually the name will say what I am adding, and there is almost always a suite of random qol changes added in as well